lanericharddavis/student-workbook/src/reflections/wk4/day4.md

+# Day 4 | Asynchronous Code | Part 4

-Read Asynchronous Code > What is REST and answer the following questions What does REST stand for, and in simple terms what does it mean?
+## What does REST stand for, and in simple terms what does it mean?

-What does Stateless mean?
+## What does Stateless mean?

-What URL pattern is used when writing a RESTful API?
+## What URL pattern is used when writing a RESTful API?